coworkers are reacting badly to my wardrobe upgrade, unpaid days off, and more

 13. Leslie*

 Ugh the food thing!
-I had a manager who would comment on everything I ate!
+I had a VP who would comment on everything I ate!
 If I had a bag of chips it was “Oh, just giving up on that diet huh?”
 (I’ve never dieted).
 If I ate a salad it was “Trying to be healthier?
 Good for you!”
-If I had an apple it was “Health snack.
+If I had an apple it was “Healthy snack.
 Good idea.”
 If it was a candy bar it was “Man, you really don’t count calories, do you?”
 Everything.
 EVERYTHING.
 I finally asked her to stop and she did…for about two weeks.
+I felt like I couldn’t push it because I needed to stay in her good graces since she had so much influence over what projects I was assigned to.
 Ugh do no miss that job.

 1. SH*